FAQs for parents, guardians and families

 Do you offer support for commuter students?

-Off-Campus and Commuter Student Services provides several services for commuting students to assist them while on campus, including the commuter lounge, lockers, microwave and refrigerator, study space and information on campus programs and resources.
-Visit Commuter Services for information.
+Off-Campus and Commuter Student Engagement provides several services for commuting students to assist them while on campus, including the commuter lounge, lockers, microwave and refrigerator, study space and information on campus programs and resources.

-When you consider its geographical size, location and population size, Ohio State’s Columbus campus is a very safe place.
-We try to ensure the safety of the campus community by making sure the grounds are well lit, well patrolled and well traveled.
-Still, crime occurs on our campus, as it does on all college campuses.
+Ohio State’s Columbus campus is a very safe place, especially when you consider its geographical size, location and population size.
+We enhance campus safety by making sure the grounds are well lit, well patrolled and well traveled.
+Still, crime occurs on and around our campus, as it does on all college campuses.
 The university has a significant number of resources to prevent and deter crime, and we encourage students to take personal responsibility for their safety by taking advantage of these resources.
-Lean more about campus safety.

 Who provides campus security?